-It is true we look upon such a treasonaone better calculated to satisfy the amplest ble announcement as the merest froth of wishes of himself and his friends.
-Dur. vain boasting, and evidence only of the ing a subsequent pause in the exercises, most fatuousimbecility.
-We style it "treawhen the Armory Band was discoursing sonable," not for the purpose of employing sweet music for the entertainment of the an epithet, but because it holds out enassemblage, the reverend elergy in the couragement to a resort to arms, against pulpit, above the platform, requested to be the executive department of the govern introduced to Mr Keitt, and as Col Smith ment, in the administration of ine law of the performed the ceremony of introduction, national Congress.
-We do not say wheththe reverend gentlemen bending down the law is right or wrong, or whether the from the sacred desk to take the extended executive administered it wisely and faithhand of the orator to whom they wished fully, or otherwise.
-In any event, the onto do honor; a spontaneous and thundering | ly rightful way to remedy a wrong, in this burst of applause went up from the specta- country, is by the ballot box which expresses tors of the scene, adding new and greater the will of the majority, which, of necessilife and animation to the occasion .- Lez- ty, is the rule of life, if not the criterion of right.
-All peaceable means are open to all, for the purpose of change in the public sentiment.
-He who is unwilling to submit to this just and equal state of things, attempts to go farth, er than this and to induce others to follow him in his mad'career, deserves to be taught that he is equally a traitor and a fool-a traitor, for his wilfu! violation of the first and most indispensable principle of republican institutions, and a fool, because "his indiscreet offorts can only bring ruin upon his own head .- Boston Courier, July 4th.
+It is true we look upon such a treasonable announcement as the merest froth of vain boasting, and evidence only of the when the Armory Band was discoursing sonable," not for the purpose of employing assemblage, the reverend clergy in the couragement to a resort to arms, against pulpit, above the platform, requested to be the executive department of the govern introduced to Mr Keitt, and as Col Smith ment, in the administration of the law of the performed the ceremony of introduction, national Congress.
+We do not say wheththe reverend gentlemen bending down the law is right or wrong, or whether the to do bonor; a spontaneous and thundering ly rightful way to remedy a wrong, in this burst of applause went up from the specia- country, is by the ballot box which expresses life and animation to the eccasion .- Lex- ty, is the rale of life, if not the criterion ht.
+All peaceable means are o to all, for the purpose of effecting any change in the public sentiment.
+He who is unwilling to submit to this just and equal state of things, attempts to go farth. er than this and to induce others to follow him in his madeareer, deserves to be taught that he is equally a traitor and a fool-a traitor, for his wilful violation of the first and most indispensable principle of repub. lican institutions, and a fool, because his indiscreet efforts can only bring ruin upon his own head .- Boston Courier, July 4th.